 Note: Other related academic backgrounds may be considered in exceptional circumstances.

-Please note that CIGI requires that successful CIGI-SSHRC post-doctoral applicants spend up to 50% of their fellowship time with the International Law Research Program at the CIGI Campus in Waterloo; participate in one or more CIGI roundtables and conferences relevant to their research; and publish policy related summaries of their academic research through CIGI, as 1000-word opinion pieces, 3000-word policy briefs, and 7000-10,000-word CIGI research papers.
+Please note that CIGI requires that successful CIGI-SSHRC post-doctoral applicants spend up to 50% of their fellowship time at the CIGI Campus in Waterloo; participate in one or more CIGI roundtables and conferences relevant to their research; and publish policy related summaries of their academic research through CIGI as 1000-word opinion pieces, 3000-word policy briefs and 7000-10,000-word CIGI research papers.

-Post-doctoral fellows are expected to produce a major research project on a topic related to the ILRP areas of research focus, which has been approved by the program director or deputy director.
+Post-doctoral fellows are expected to produce a major research project on a topic related to the international law research areas of focus, which has been approved by the program director.
 They are also expected to deliver a research plan for their major topic of research, quarterly updates on progress of research, a comprehensive academic report, policy paper and policy brief, and summary and more extensive presentation materials.
-Additionally, they are expected to participate in the planning and development of related research projects with other ILRP researchers and fellows.
+Additionally, they are expected to participate in the planning and development of related research projects with other CIGI researchers and fellows.
 The specific details of the deliverables will be determined in consultation with the program director.

 In addition, post-doctoral fellows are required to acknowledge, verbally and/or in writing, their source(s) of funding and the role it has played in their research, in the following cases:

 - media interviews, speeches, and presentations at conferences and workshops;

 - conference or workshop materials, web materials, press releases and other media materials; and